-Visit some of Victoria's most beautiful gardens and meet the owners and the designers who created them.
-This tour visits some of Victoria's most important gardens and interesting home gardens.
-What sets this tour apart is spending time with the home owners and designers, who make the gardens come to life as they describe their struggles and triumphs.
+This tour visits some of Victoria's most important and interesting private gardens.
+What sets it apart is the time spent with the home owners and designers, who make the gardens come to life as they describe their struggles and triumphs.
 We also meet some of the garden leaders for ASA, who join the tour to show us their home gardens, landscapes they have designed and share their knowledge of the Victorian design aesthetic and their own garden passions.

-The tour travels to the Ballarat goldfields, Daylesford spa country, the green heart of the Macedon ranges, the picturesque Yarra Valley, fern glades and forests of the Dandenongs, Victoria's award winning Australian Garden at Cranbourne and coastal and inland areas of the Mornington Peninsula.
-The gardens in these areas are very different due to varying soils, climatic conditions and the desires and styles of the garden owner and designers - so there will be lots of variety.

-We'll see flowery cottage gardens, cool rainforest designs, grand estates, striking use of Australian plants, dry gardens, contemporary spaces, relaxed country gardens, coastal landscapes, an inner-city design and collector's gardens, and get to spend a day at the Melbourne International Flower and Garden Show.
+We travel to the Ballarat goldfields, Daylesford spa country, the Strathbogie Ranges, the green heart of the Macedon ranges, the picturesque Yarra Valley, fern glades and forests of the Dandenongs, and coastal and inland areas of the Mornington Peninsula and gardens in innercity Melbourne.
+The gardens we visit vary enormously, due to soil types, climatic conditions, size and the desires and styles of the garden owners and designers.
+We'll see cottage gardens, cool rainforest designs, grand estates, striking uses of Australian plants, dry gardens, contemporary spaces, relaxed country gardens, coastal landscapes, inner-city designs and collector's gardens.